The Hot Lunch Program

 Our Hot Lunch Program at Castor Valley is proudly catered by local companies.

 The program is split into two rotations: Kindergarten-Gr.3 and Gr.4-8.
 Each group has a lunch every other Wednesday.
 The type of meal rotates.

 Our school Lunch Program complies with the School Food and Beverage Policy from the Ontario Ministry of Education that came into effect September 1, 2011 for all Ontario schools www.ontario.ca/healthyschools.

-We continue to use Gabriel’s Pizza which offers their pizzas on a nutritional whole-grain thin crust.
-We will also continue serving Oven-Baked Chicken Fingers (descriptions on the order form) from AJ’s Catering, Subway lunches, the Hot Potato Company with their delicious baked potatoes and Caesar salads, and Red Dot Cafe will be providing Castor Valley with a 16 oz bowl of penne with two choices of sauces (description on the order form).
-Starting this year, if your child is absent for the day, their lunch will not be kept for the next day nor will it be sent home with a sibling.
+We continue to use Gabriel’s Pizza which offers their pizzas on a nutritious whole-grain thin crust.
+We will continue with our Subway lunches, and Red Dot Cafe will continue to provide chicken fingers as well as pastas (description on the order form).
+Please note if your child is absent for the day, their lunch will not be kept for the next day nor will it be sent home with a sibling.

 The Lunch Lady

-On Mondays, we have lunches catered by The Lunch Lady.
+On Mondays and Thursdays, we have lunches catered by The Lunch Lady.

 Programs are fully compliant with the school nutrition requirements of all Canadian provinces.
 This includes Ontario’s new School Food and Beverage Policy [PPM 150], which the Lunch Lady has been fully compliant with since September 2010.